vesoft-inc/nebula-docs/docs-2.0/nebula-dashboard-ent/4.cluster-operator/operator/node.md

 !!! note

-    After a node is added, data is not automatically load balanced.
-You need to select the graph space on the [Overview Info](../cluster-information/overview-info.md) page to perform the `Balance Data` and `Balance Leader` operations.
+    After a node is added, data is not automatically imbalanced.
+You need to select the target graph space on the [Overview Info](../cluster-information/overview-info.md) page and then perform the `Balance Data` and `Balance Leader` operations.

 ## Other node operations